 |Less than 925||Low||<41%|

 |ACT Test||75th Percentile Score|

 |ACT Reading 75th||26|

 |ACT Math 75th||26|

 What are the ACT requirements for prospective students to get into Carroll University?

 Admission data indicates that Carroll University regularly accepts students with ACT's of 21 and above.
 Successful applicants typically send ACT scores in the top 43 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 18 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
 The school ranks #10 in Wisconsin for highest average ACT composite score.
 Scoring well on the ACT is very important as 83 percent of applicants submit ACT scores to Carroll University.Data Sources, IPEDS for Fall 2019 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Carroll University.
+Applicants require above average high school grades to get into Carroll University.
 The average high school GPA of the admitted freshman class at Carroll University was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #20 in Wisconsin for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Carroll University accepts 69% of students who apply.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Carroll University accepts 67% of students who apply.